USS Samuel Chase: Operation Neptune

 Operation Neptune was the code name for Operation Overlord's amphibious assault and naval gunfire support operations.
-These were divided between two task forces that would get the troops from ports all over Great Britain and land them on the beaches of Normandy, keep them supplied, and give them fire support.
+These were divided between two task forces that would get the troops from ports all over Great Britain, land them on the beaches of Normandy, keep them supplied, and give them fire support.
 The U.S. Coast Guard was an integral part of Operation Neptune.
-The service's presence centered around Assault Group "O-1" that landed troops of the First Division, the "Big Red One," on the easternmost beaches of the Omaha assault area.
+The service's presence centered around Assault Group "O-1" that landed troops of the First Division, the Big Red One, on the easternmost beaches of the Omaha assault area.
 The two sections of the five-mile-long beachhead code-named "Omaha" were "Easy Red" and "Fox Green" beaches.
 Samuel Chase supported "Easy Red" beach.

 Commanded by Coast Guard Captain Edward H. Fritzsche, this assault group consisted of Samuel Chase, the United States Navy's USS Henrico, the British Ministry of War Transport Landing Ship, Infantry (Large) Empire Anvil, six LCI(L)s, six LSTs, and 97 smaller craft.
-Samuel Chase, accompanying attack transports and LSTs of Assault Group O-1, sailed from England and were joined by five LCI(L)s from Flotilla 10 and ten craft from the Matchbox Fleet.
-All safely arrived in the transport area, and Samuel Chase's anchor dropped into the channel at 3:15 am All was quiet on Samuel Chase when the order to "lower away" was given at 5:30 am All that could be heard was the squeaking of the davits and the quiet whispers of the soldiers as they loaded into the LCVPs.
+Samuel Chase, accompanying attack transports and LSTs of Assault Group O-1, sailed from England and were joined by five LCI(L)s from Flotilla 10 and 10 craft from the Matchbox Fleet.
+All safely arrived in the transport area, and Samuel Chase's anchor dropped into the channel at 3:15 am.
+All was quiet on Samuel Chase when the order to "lower away" was given at 5:30 am.
+All that could be heard was the squeaking of the davits and the quiet whispers of the soldiers as they loaded into the LCVPs.
 The landing craft were lowered into the swells and headed towards France.
-Here too, as at Utah, they were well away from the coast and subjected to the unsheltered waters of the Channel.
-All of the Chase's boats got away without incident but seasickness soon overtook most of the soldiers.
+Here, too, as at Utah, they were well away from the coast and subjected to the unsheltered waters of the English Channel.
+All of the Chase's boats got away without incident, but seasickness soon overtook most of the soldiers.
 They had to go through 11 miles of rough seas, strong currents, and minefields.
-They soon passed the battleships on their journey in and the soldiers winced as the 14-inch guns fired.
-Ernest Hemingway, author, in one of the LCVPs, later wrote about the men, "Under their steel helmets they looked like pikemen of the Middle Ages to whose aid in battle had suddenly come some strange and unbelievable monster."
-Samuel Chase launched 15 assault waves and by 11 am all of the 1st Division troops aboard had disembarked.
-LCTs maneuvered alongside and soon all of their equipment was on the way to the beaches as well.
+They soon passed the battleships on their journey in, and the soldiers winced as the 14-inch guns fired.
+Ernest Hemingway, author, in one of the LCVPs, later wrote about the men, "Under their steel helmets, they looked like pikemen of the Middle Ages to whose aid in battle had suddenly come some strange and unbelievable monster."
+Samuel Chase launched 15 assault waves, and by 11 am, all of the 1st Division troops aboard had disembarked.
+LCTs maneuvered alongside and soon all of their equipment was on the way to the beaches, as well.
 The LCVPs and LCMs returned with casualties who were cared for by the Chase's U.S. Navy and Public Health Service doctors and corpsmen.
-Chase returned to Weymouth, England, on 7 June.
+She returned to Weymouth, England, on 7 June.